metal-stack/metalctl/docs/metalctl_network_create.md

   -h, --help                          help for create
-      --id string                     id of the network to create. [optional] -n, --name string                   name of the network to create. [optional] --nat                           set nat flag of network, if set to true, traffic from this network will be natted.
+      --id string                     id of the network to create. [optional] --labels strings                add initial labels, must be in the form of key=value, use it like: --tags "key1=value1,key2=value2".
+  -n, --name string                   name of the network to create. [optional]
+      --nat                           set nat flag of network, if set to true, traffic from this network will be natted.
   -p, --partition string              partition where this network should exist.
       --prefixes strings              prefixes in this network.
-      --primary                       set primary flag of network, if set to true, this network is used to start machines there.
+      --privatesuper                  set private super flag of network, if set to true, this network is used to start machines there.
       --project string                project of the network to create. [optional] --underlay                      set underlay flag of network, if set to true, this is used to transport underlay network traffic
       --vrf int                       vrf of this network